-- A. Is adequate in all respects to accommodate the gaming intended to be carried on within the structure. - B. Is equipped with security and surveillance equipment meeting or exceeding provisions set forth in regulations established by the Gaming Commission. - C. Meets environmental, public health and safety standards of the Nation pursuant to §5 of this Code. - D. Meets all requirements of applicable Tribal, Federal, and/or State law. - E. Has paid all applicable license fees and other costs.
+- 1. Is adequate in all respects to accommodate the gaming intended to be carried on within the structure. - 2.
+Is equipped with security and surveillance equipment meeting or exceeding provisions set forth in regulations established by the Gaming Commission. - 3.
+Meets environmental, public health and safety standards of the Nation pursuant to 4 CNCA § 5. - 4.
+Meets all requirements of applicable tribal, federal, and/or state law. - 5.
+Has paid all applicable license fees and other costs.

 § 37.
-Vendor Licensing
+Vendor licensing

-- A. All gaming and non-gaming vendors as defined in Section 4 are required to apply for and obtain a vendor license from the Gaming Commission prior to conducting business with any gaming facility, unless exempted under sub-section B of this section. - B. The requirement in sub-section A above does not apply to the following vendor categories: - 1.
-Tribal, local, State, or Federal governments and associated agencies; - 2.
-Cherokee Nation owned and/or chartered companies: - 3.
-Attorneys and Certified Public Accountants and their firms, to the extent that they provide services covered by their respective professional licenses; - 4.
+- A. All gaming and non-gaming vendors as defined in 4 CNCA § 4 are required to apply for and obtain a vendor license from the Gaming Commission prior to conducting business with any gaming facility, unless exempted under subsection (B) of this section. - B. The requirement in subsection (A) above does not apply to the following vendor categories: - 1.
+Tribal, local, state, or federal governments and associated agencies; - 2.
+Cherokee Nation-owned and/or chartered companies; - 3.
+Attorneys and certified public accountants and their firms, to the extent that they provide services covered by their respective professional licenses; - 4.
 Sponsorships or charitable organizations; - 5.
-Public utilities: - 6.
+Public utilities; - 6.
 Entertainment; - 7.
 Insurance companies; - 8.
 Travel companies; - 9.
 Fleet service providers; - 10.
-Any person that qualifies for an exemption under the terms of any Tribal-State compact to which the Nation may be a party; or - 11.
+Any person that qualifies for an exemption under the terms of any tribal-state compact to which the Nation may be a party; or - 11.
 Any person otherwise specifically excluded by the Gaming Commission based on circumstances unique to that vendor or vendor category as determined by the Gaming Commission. - C. The Gaming Commission shall: - 1.
-Promulgate regulations for the vendor licensing application, background investigation, and licensing process, which shall be in conformity with the terms of any Tribal-State Compact to which the Nation may be a party; - 2.
+Promulgate regulations for the vendor licensing application, background investigation, and licensing process, which shall be in conformity with the terms of any tribal-state compact to which the Nation may be a party; - 2.
 Promulgate regulations that provide two tiers of licensure.
-The first tier shall cover non-gaming
+The first tier shall cover non-gaming vendors, and the second tier shall cover gaming vendors; - 3.
+Promulgate regulations that provide for due process for all license actions taken against a vendor and/or for any sanctions or fines levied against a vendor for violations of the Cherokee Nation gaming ordinance, Gaming Commission rules and regulations, the IGRA, NIGC rules and regulations, or any provision of any tribal-state compact to which the Nation may be a party;

-- vendors, and the second tier shall cover gaming vendors; - 3.
-Promulgate regulations that provide for due process for all license actions taken against a vendor and/or for any sanctions or fines levied against a vendor for violations of the Cherokee Nation gaming ordinance, Gaming Commission rules and regulations, the IGRA, NIGC rules and regulations, or any provision of any Tribal-State Compact to which the Nation may be a party; - 4.
-Promulgate fee schedules applicable to gaming and non-gaming vendor licenses, provided the non-gaming vendors shall be assessed a fee not to exceed the cost of the required background check; - 5.
-Require vendor agreements and/or contracts over twenty-five thousand dollars (\$25,000.00) to be included in the annual external audit.
+- 4. Promulgate fee schedules applicable to gaming and non-gaming vendor licenses, provided the non-gaming vendors shall be assessed a fee not to exceed the cost of the required background check; - 5.
+Require vendor agreements and/or contracts over Twenty-Five Thousand Dollars (\$25,000.00) to be included in the annual external audit.

 § 38.
-Use of Gaming Revenue
+Use of gaming revenue

-The Cherokee Nation will have the sole proprietary interest in and responsibility for the conduct of any gaming activity performed under a Class II or Class III license and all net revenues from any said gaming are to be used for tribal purposes including:
+The Cherokee Nation will have the sole proprietary interest and responsibility for the conduct of any gaming activity under a Class II or Class III license and all net revenues from any such gaming are to be used for tribal purposes, including:

-- A. To fund tribal government operations or programs; - B. To provide for the general welfare of the Cherokee Nation and its tribal members; - C. To promote tribal economic development; - D. To donate to charitable organizations; or - E. To help fund operations of local government agencies.
+- 1. To fund tribal government operations or programs; - 2.
+To provide for the general welfare of Cherokee Nation and its tribal citizens; - 3.
+To promote tribal economic development; - 4.
+To donate to charitable organizations; or - 5.
+To help fund operations of local government agencies.

 § 39.
-Reserved for Future Use
+Reserved